ondrejmrkus/ondrejmrkus.github.io/content/blog/disagree.md

 Strong opinions are useful whether people agree with them or not.
 They help us to break assumptions and reveal new points of view.
 We learn about who we are from contrasts–seeing what we are or aren't, like or dislike.
 We understand the world in opposites.

 This insight enables my overly critical self to speak freely.
 I found peace in writing from one point of view today and a different one tomorrow.
 I aim for one truth among many.
 No opinion represents absolute truth, but some are useful.
 I settle for finding the useful.

+> **Update from 23/09/2023**
+>
+> It's 3 years since I wrote this article.
+And I'm super glad I found the courage to start writing.
+I can easily find angles to disagree with lot's of things I wrote years back, but the process of writing itself is too useful not to write anything.